Archdiocese of Tuguegarao

-The Roman Catholic Archdiocese of Tuguegarao is an ecclesiastical territory or diocese of the Catholic Church in the Philippines.
-Tuguegarao is a river delta city that became center of the archdiocese in the Province of Cagayan, on the island of Luzon.
-Its seat is located at the Saint Peter's Metropolitan Cathedral.
+The Archdiocese of Tuguegarao is a Latin Catholic metropolitan archdiocese of the Catholic Church in the Philippines.
+Tuguegarao is a river delta city that became the center of the archdiocese in the province of Cagayan, on the island of Luzon.
+Its seat is located at the Saint Peter the Apostle Metropolitan Cathedral.

 Description

 The Metropolitan Archdiocese of Tuguegarao, the present territorial jurisdiction of the Archdiocese of Tuguegarao covers the entire province of Cagayan.